utrad-ical/circus-docs/docs/dev/cs/custom-display.md

 Your custom display will be stored in a Docker image and has to be consumed by a running CIRCUS web app.
 To achieve this, you need to specify which module (React component) to expose to CIRCUS CS.

-For example, if your module name is named as "MyXyzVisualizer" and stored in `パス`, declare it `webpack.config.js`:
+For example, if your module name is named as "MyXyzVisualizer" and stored in `src/components/MyXyzVisualizer.tsx`, declare it `webpack.config.js`:

 ```js title="webpack.config.js"
 exposes: {